All Products

 profile

-You can configure access credentials by using configuration files, environment variables, or command line options.
+You can configure different types of access credentials and query objects in the examplebucket bucket by using configuration files, environment variables, or command-line options.

-Create a configuration file ~/.myossutilconfig that contains the following settings.
+Create a configuration file named ~/.myossutilconfig and store the following settings in the configuration file:

 [default]